370: No Such Thing As George Clooney In A Blackcurrant Suit

 But the thing is, the Bible's already indexed.
 It's like Proverbs, Mark, John, Luke.

 Like, it's already in sections.
-Yeah, well,
+Yeah.

-that's a bit of a contents.
+contents.
 You know, you're making the classic mistake of confusing contents and index.

-And Alexander, the corrector, would be turning in his grave right now.
+And Alexander the corrector would be turning in his grave right now.
 You'd be correct.

 Dan wouldn't have done that.
 Dan wouldn't.